 How to Become a Regulatory Affairs Specialist

 The regulatory affairs industry oversees the development of foods, drugs, and medical products.
-Products are certified to meet human use standards throughout development, testing, manufacturing, marketing, and distribution by specially-trained professionals.
+Specially trained professionals ensure that products meet human use standards throughout development, testing, manufacturing, marketing, and distribution.

 Regulatory affairs specialists play a vital role in the well-being of the global population by monitoring the development and distribution of safe, healthy foods and technological advancements in medicine.
 Though regulatory affairs specialists work in a wide variety of disciplines, such as public policy, health, science, economics, and law, they share the common goal of facilitating the saleability of safe and effective products for consumption and use by the public.

-Most regulatory affairs specialists work in industries such as the pharmaceutical, biotechnology, food science, and medical device sectors.
+Most regulatory affairs specialists work in pharmaceutical, biotechnology, food science, and medical device sectors.
 Others work as consultants in marketing, research, or law entities.
 Some are employed by hospitals, healthcare, and clinical research organizations, as well as in academic settings and government agencies.

 • Coordinating compliance documentation